How to extract hyperlinks from Word using GroupDocs.Parser for Java

 With the environment ready, let’s dive into the actual extraction logic.

-We’ll read the document’s XML structure, locate <hyperlink> nodes, and print their URLs.
+We’ll read the document’s XML, locate <hyperlink> nodes, and print their URLs.
+The following steps walk you through the process without requiring you to manage low‑level XML streams.

 import com.groupdocs.parser.Parser;